-In 2010, we were very nervous about introducing our dog to baby Lucie.
+When Lucie was born, we were very nervous about introducing our dog to her.
 Upon bringing her home from the hospital, our loving 7-year old pit bull mix (Sugar) would pace nervously back and forth around her Pack n’ Play as our baby napped in the living room.
 Feeling uneasy about this, I Googled local dog trainers, which led me to dog/baby expert and author Mike Wombacher.

 Mike successfully helped us through this situation and just recently developed an e-Course version (discussed below) of his book, Good Dog Happy Baby, to help new parents prepare their dog for a new baby.